Neil Lennon resigns from Celtic post three days after Ross County defeat | Goal.com

 Neil Lennon has resigned from his managerial post at Celtic three days after overseeing a damaging defeat at Ross County.

-Lennon was three years into his second stint in charge of the Hoops, having replaced Brendan Rodgers in the hot seat following his move to Leicester City in February 2019.
+Lennon had been charge of Celtic for two years during what was his second stint in charge of the Hoops, with the 49-year-old having replaced Brendan Rodgers following his move to Leicester City in February 2019.

-The 49-year-old has been under pressure for the majority of the season as Celtic have slipped way behind arch-rivals Rangers in the league table, and has decided to take himself out of the firing line following his apology to supporters after Sunday's loss to Ross County.
+He has, however, been under pressure for the majority of the season as Celtic have slipped way behind arch-rivals Rangers in the table, and has now decided to leave his post with eight games of the league season remaining.

-Lennon has explained his choice to step down via the club's official website, with his assistant manager John Kennedy now taking charge of the team on an interim basis.
+Lennon has explained his decision to step down via the club's official website, with his assistant manager John Kennedy now taking charge of the team on an interim basis.

 "We have experienced a difficult season due to so many factors and, of course, it is very frustrating and disappointing that we have not been able to hit the same heights as we did previously," he said.